-The breadth of my experience means that I have expertise in several fields, including professional negligence and healthcare – not only have I worked for the Law Society to close down rogue solicitors’ practices but I have also acted for NHS organisations across Wales and have an abiding interest in NHS issues.
+The breadth of my experience means that I have expertise in several fields, including professional negligence and healthcare – not only was I previously the Law Society’s Intervention Agent in Wales but I have also acted for NHS organisations across Wales and have an abiding interest in NHS issues.

 I am well-placed to understand the needs of a wide variety of clients, from SMEs to large public bodies.
 I handle all kinds of employment issues, including those where those involved still need to work together, so my accreditation as an employment and workplace mediator is invaluable.
 Discrimination and whistleblowing cases particularly interest me.